Acts of Peter and the Twelve: Summary

-Lithargoel explains to Peter the difficulties of the road to the city of Nine Gates.
-He tells Peter that they must abandon everything they have and fast to travel on this road since there are many dangers to evade, including robbers and wild beasts.
-Lithargoel encourages Peter by saying Jesus gives strength and says that he believes in the Father who sent him.
-Peter meets an old man and asks about the name of the city, and Peter comes to understand that the city is named Habitation because those who endure the trials and difficulties of the storms will inhabit the city and be included in the kingdom of heaven.
+The apostles arrive at a small city called Habitation and Peter seeks lodging.
+They meet a man who introduces himself as Lithargoel, meaning "the light, gazelle-like stone".
+Lithargoel warns Peter that the road is very dangerous and the apostles must abandon everything they have and fast to travel it.
+Peter discovers that the city is named Habitation because those who endure the trials and difficulties of the storms will inhabit the city and be included in the kingdom of heaven.
 Peter and the apostles forsake everything as Lithargoel instructed and evade the hardships successfully.
 They rest at the city gate and talk about the faith.